Walking down Unter den Linden in Berlin is a must!

 pink building with statues on berlin unter den linden

-The Berlin State Opera is a magnificent, fairytale-like building with stone structures, gold accents, and grand chandeliers.
+The Berlin State Opera is a pretty pale pink building with stone structures, gold accents, and grand chandeliers.
 It hosts ballet, opera, and classical music performances, from famous composers like Mozart and Wagner.

 It was commissioned by Prussian King, Frederick the Great from 1741 to 1743 and had to be rebuilt after WWII.